nicholascelestin/replicate-js/README.md

 # Replicate Javascript client

 This is a Javacript client for Replicate.
 It lets you run models from your browser or node.
+It is promise-based and designed with async / await in mind.

-WIP, needs to be bundled and built for both.
+Also full on WIP and may or may not work precisely as documented.
+YMMV.

 You can run a model and get its output: